skip to main content

 Figure X: Schematic of the MAR Pilot concept design

-Explore our Frequently Asked Questions, videos, downloadable information and resources to learn everything you need to know about MAR, how it works and why the Ruataniwha aquifer is the ideal location for the project.
+Explore the frequently asked questions, videos, and downloadable resources on this page to learn everything you need to know about MAR, how it works and why the Ruataniwha aquifer is the ideal location for the project.

 Understanding MAR and how it works